Good to know....

 - Alle Carrette: when I’m next to the Colosseum I go there, a little alley, few tables outside and a lot of space inside, but still you’ll have to wait.
 Because pizza is really good!

 - Emma: my last discovery near Campo dei Fiori/Piazza Navona.
 And not only for pizza!
 Great ingredients, polite service (which is not always the case for “pizzeria”) and not to be missed desserts.

 - La Focaccia: soft pizza, if you prefer the “Naples style”.
 Near Piazza Navona.

-- Nuovo Mondo: the’s how a pizzeria looked like in Rome until 30 years ago, with paper thin pizza, simple fast services, few good items in the menu that the waiter can tell, cheap price and a noisy “true Roan” atmosphere just next to your elbow!
+- Nuovo Mondo: this is how a pizzeria looked like in Rome until 30 years ago, with paper-thin pizza, simple fast services, few good items in the menu that the waiter can tell by heart, cheap price and a noisy “true Roman” atmosphere just next to your elbow!
 Located in Testaccio, a district to explore if you wish to feel like a local….

 - Dar Poeta: we will never state one as “the best pizzeria in Rome” , but this is a damn good one!
 There’s usually a bit to wait before being seated, but it’s worthwhile.
 Try the delicious “calzone” with ricotta cheese and nutella to end dinner!
 And afterwards, a walk in Trastevere, of course!

 - La Pratolina: not far from the Vatican, this is a pizzeria where you will be surrounded by more locals than tourist, which is becoming rare in the centre of Rome.
 Pizza is really good, so it’s always full: remember to reserve your table in advance.
 Only for dinner.